psharm8/CarND-Vehicle-Detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I mostly stuck to the parameters introduced during lesson videos and realized they worked well.
-I did however decide to include spatial and histogram features with the HOG features which increased the model accuracy.
+After some tweaking of the parameters I went back to the values introduced during lesson videos as they worked well without making the feature vector too long.
+I decided to include spatial and histogram features with the HOG features as it increased the model accuracy.
 I noticed that YCrCb color space along with spatial and histogram features gave a good test accuracy of about 98.7%.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).